 As a financial examiner, you can help keep the world's financial systems on track by making sure that banks, credit unions, brokerage firms, and other financial institutions comply with applicable laws and regulations.
 Part of the role involves ensuring that borrowers are treated fairly and that the financial institutions are prepared to handle any unexpected losses.
 A bachelor's degree in economics (that includes some accounting courses) is a good foundation for this career.

 Do you have a love of number crunching?
 Statisticians gather and analyze data to detect trends and relationships.
 They design surveys, collect data, and communicate the results to policy makers and others.
-And they're in demand: This field is expected to grow by 33 percent between 2016 and 2026.1 You need to be well versed in calculus, probability, survey methodology, and statistical theory to make it in this job.
+And they're in demand: This field is expected to grow by 30 percent between 2018 and 2028, according to the OOH.
+You need to be well versed in calculus, probability, survey methodology, and statistical theory to make it in this job.
 Most positions require a master's degree, but some entry-level jobs are available to those with an undergraduate degree in economics.